top of page

 Building Spiritual and Imaginative Infrastructure

 Tariq Al-Olaimy brought a crucial dimension to the conversations in Lyon: the role of faith and spirit in economic transformation.
 He observed that "the left has forgotten spirit," while figures like Peter Thiel embark on speaking tours on "the anti-christ."
-This neglect of the sacred has left the new economy movement without the ethical, moral and spiritual guidance needed to counter the siren song of consumerism.
+This neglect of the sacred has left the new economy movement without the ethical, moral, and spiritual guidance needed to counter the siren song of consumerism.

 Comments